MicrosoftDocs/customer-insights/ci-docs/export-dynamics365-sales.md

 ---
-title: "Export segments to Dynamics 365 Sales"
+title: "Export segments to Dynamics 365 Sales (preview)"
 description: "Learn how to configure the connection and export to Dynamics 365 Sales." ms.date: 03/03/2021 ms.reviewer: mhart